 I buy Mexico style chorizo when I make this version.
 It generally comes in links.
 I remove the sausage from the casing, break it up, and fry in a skillet over medium heat.
 I cook the sausage for about 5-6 minutes so it is no longer pink and is browned.

 A word about Chorizo – there is also a Spanish style or Iberian chorizo.
 This is a dried sausage similar to pepperoni or spicy salami.
 Although good, it’s not the right style of sausage for this recipe.
 Look for the raw pork version.
-Also, if you’d rather create a milder version, you can use ground beef instead.
+Also, if you’d rather create a milder version, you can use ground beef or ground porkinstead.

-The next time you want to serve up a bowl of amazing homemade queso or cheese dip, create the original version or this Hillbilly Queso (crumbled chorizo sausage dip).
+The next time you want to serve up a bowl of amazing homemade queso or cheese dip, create the original version or this Torchy's Tacos Hillbilly Queso Recipe (crumbled chorizo sausage dip).

 This REALLY is the best queso dip EVER!
 This is a homemade version of Torchy's Tacos' infamous queso (cheese dip) that features melted cheese, a scoop of guacamole, and topped with crumbled Mexican cheese, freshly chopped cilantro, and a drizzle of hot sauce.
 It puts Ro Tel dip to shame!

 - 10 ounce can Diced Tomatoes and Green Chiles (Ro-tel), drained